-To perform the authorization:
+To perform the software activation:

-- Insert the authorization disk in drive A: - · Click on the Windows "Start" button and - select the menu command Simatic > AuthorsW > AuthorsW to open the authorization tool.
-It will guide you through the installation routine of the authorization.
-Copy the STEP 5 and STEP 7 authorization by selecting "All".
+- Insert the License Key Disk in drive A:

+- Click on the Windows Start button and

+- select the menu command Simatic > License Management> Automation License Manager to open the Automation License Manager.
+It will guide you through the installation routine of the authorizations or License Keys onto your hard disk.

-The authorization diskette supplied with the PG contains authorizations for the SI-MATIC software you ordered only.
+The License Key Disk supplied with the PG contains only authorizations or License Keys for the SIMATIC software you ordered only.
 The SIMATIC software you receive will correspond to your order form.

-The diskette of the supplied version "Upgrade Installation" contains only the software for upgrading authorizations already preinstalled.

-Software without authorizations in the in the scope of supply cannot be used when installed on the PG.
+The License Key Disk of the supplied version "Upgrade Installation" contains only the software for upgrading already existing authorizations or License Key.
+Software without authorizations or a License Key in the scope of supply cannot be used when installed on the PG.

-Keep the Authorization disk in a safe place so that you can save the authorizations to disk.
+Keep the License Key Disk in a safe place so that you can save the authorizations or License Keys to diskette.